Who is Martin Luther King Jr. to us, 50 years later?

 Bree Newsome: What's old is new again

 On this solemn occasion of reflection 50 years after King's assassination, it's most important to recognize that King's mission of peace and justice was actively undermined by the FBI and others during his lifetime before he was killed by a sniper's rifle.
 Too often in our modern day we see an ahistorical narrative being applied to the civil rights movement that imagines it as having ended in triumph, its primary objectives accomplished with the end of forced segregation and the passage of the Civil Rights and Voting Rights acts.
 But King himself made clear that the passage of these acts represented only part one of his mission.
-In fact, shortly after President Lyndon Johnson signed the Voting Rights Act of 1965, the Watts riots broke out in Los Angeles following an incident of police brutality.
+In fact, shortly after President Lyndon Johnson signed the Voting Rights Act of 1965, the Watts riots

 And the Voting Rights Act of 1965 has not survived intact.
-It was gutted by the US Supreme Court in 2013, leading to ongoing legal battles in Southern states such as North Carolina, where Republican-controlled legislatures have sought new methods to suppress black voter participation.
-In 2015, instead of celebrating 50 years of the Voting Rights Acts, the nation was reeling from a series of police killings of unarmed black people, uprisings in Ferguson, Missouri, and Baltimore and a white supremacist opening fire and killing nine people at a historically black church in South Carolina.
+It was gutted

+by the US Supreme Court in 2013, leading to ongoing legal battles in Southern states such as North Carolina

+, where Republican-controlled legislatures have sought new methods to suppress black voter participation.
+In 2015, instead of celebrating 50 years of the Voting Rights Acts, the nation was reeling from a series of police killings of unarmed black people, uprisings in Ferguson, Missouri, and Baltimore and a white supremacist opening fire and killing nine people

 Like many in my generation, I was raised to view myself as inheriting rights and privileges for which the previous generations had struggled and sacrificed.
 The expectation that we should have equality and the realization that we still didn't have it led to black millennials rising up in mass protest during the latter half of the Obama administration.